bnb-chain/token-canal-project/README.md

 Owner of `AdminUpgradeabilityProxy` can pause the contract by invoke `pause` to disable `transfer`, `transferFrom` and so on.

+## Transfer Ownership

+1. The current owner call `transferOwnership` method to claim a new address as the `pendingOwner`.
+2. The `pendingOwner` call `claimOwnership` to get the ownership.

 ## Upgrade
 1. Pause the contract first.